fsharp/fsharp.github.io/_posts/2014-09-19-fsharp-libraries.md

 > Naming, Engineering and General Advice

-One of the goals of the F# Open Engineering group is to help ensure best engineering practices in public-facing F# components and packages.
+One of the goals of the F# Core Engineering group is to help ensure best engineering practices in public-facing F# components and packages.

 In this post we outline some current recommended guidelines for naming and engineering for F# projects, packages and namespaces.
 We particularly focus on open projects such as those in the [F# Community Projects](http://fsharp.org/community/projects/) list or